 ROC Central News Agency

-In response, Taiwan's military scrambled planes to monitor the Chinese aircraft, issuing radio warnings and mobilizing air defense systems, the MND said.
+Taiwan's Air Force responded by scrambling planes to monitor the Chinese aircraft, issuing radio warnings and mobilizing air defense assets until the PLA planes left the ADIZ, the MND said.

 |Join the GlobalSecurity.org mailing list|